mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/6debde58-3892-4198-9252-7c39e4dcd588)

-Commit and push your changes to your application code on GitHub and the GitHub webhook should trigger the Jenkins Pipeline Build automatically.
-The Jenkins Pipeline will automatically Build, Push and Deploy your containerized Application to the Azure Kubernetes Service Cluster as part of your complete CI-CD Job.
 The Application should now be running the new Build v14 as the recently modified deployment on the AKS Cluster (your build version may differ)

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/949a003f-c4b3-4977-9247-aeee6c719a15)